Strawberry Pretzel Salad

 Storage

-Cover tightly with plastic wrap and store in the fridge for up to 4 days.
-The pretzel crust stays surprisingly crunchy thanks to the cream cheese barrier.
+Cover tightly with plastic wrap and refrigerate for up to 4 days.
+The crust will gradually soften after day two, but it still tastes great.

 Reheating